Reach-Industries/Frontend-React-Developer-Test/README.md

 ## 3. Can I use libraries or packages to complete technical parts of the test?
 - Absolutely.
 Please approach this test in the same way you would approach a standard piece of work.
 As stated previously, the only stipulation is you must use React and Typescript.

+## 4. What should I do if I'm taking longer than 3-4 hours to complete the test?

+We understand that the scope of this test might require more time than initially anticipated.
+If you find yourself exceeding the 3-4 hour mark, you have two options:

+#### Option 1: Continue Until the Deadline
+If you feel that you can complete the test within the allotted deadline, you are encouraged to continue.
+The comprehensive completion of tasks is appreciated and can be indicative of your dedication and thorough approach.

+#### Option 2: Summarize Remaining Work
+If completing the test is not feasible within the deadline, we value a summary of how you would have proceeded.
+Please include:

+- **Detailed Plan**: Outline the steps you would take to complete the remaining tasks.
+- **Methods and Tools**: Describe the methods and tools you would employ to tackle the remaining challenges.
+- **Time Estimation**: Provide an estimated timeline for these tasks.
+- **Potential Challenges**: Anticipate any potential challenges or roadblocks you might encounter and how you would address them.
+- **Final Objectives**: Clarify the objectives you would aim to achieve with the completed work.

+This approach allows us to understand your problem-solving process, planning skills, and how you manage time and priorities.
+It also gives us insight into your technical knowledge and approach to unforeseen challenges.

+Remember, the quality of your work and the thought process behind it are more critical than the quantity.
+We are looking for insights into your approach and decision-making process, which can be effectively demonstrated through either a completed test or a well-articulated plan for unfinished parts.

 # Troubleshooting & Support
 Test@Reach.Industries